Sourdough Pita Bread

 Instructions

-1. Combine water, starter and half the flour in the bowl of your stand mixer.
+• Combine 1 cup warm water, 1 cup sourdough starter and 2 cups flour in the bowl of your stand mixer.
 Mix with the paddle attachment until completely combined.
 Let rest 10 minutes.

-2. Add the remaining ingredients and switch to the dough hook.
+• Add the remaining 1½ cups flour, ¼ teaspoon granulated sugar, 1 ½ teaspoon coarse kosher salt, and 3 tablespoons olive oil to the bowl and switch to the dough hook.
 Knead for 5 minutes.

 Notes